Pinchas: A Sicha

 The atonement and cleansing (6) of the sin with Pe’or happens through the zealousness Pinchas had, the self-sacrifice.
 If we rely solely on our intelligence, there is room to be mistaken — our intelligence is fallible and our efforts may prove futile — after all G-d blesses us in all that we do, that is, within the bounds of nature.
 We can wrongly assume that the concealment of nature is a complete one, G-d forbid (after all, Hashem made the concealment in the first place).
 Therefore, the necessary avoda is that of self-sacrifice and really connecting to G-d on His terms.
 Then we can come to the recognition of truth — that nature in itself is G-dly.

 Likkutei Sichos vol. 4 p.
 1328

 2. This concept is explained at length at a farbrengen (Likkutei Sichos vol. 18 p.
 294).

 3. Sh’mos 16:18

-4. Similarly the scouts (meraglim) were mistaken when it came the land and their relationship with it.
+4. Similarly, the scouts (meraglim) were mistaken with regard to the land and their relationship with it.
 See Likkutei Sichos vol 2. p.
 1042

 6. Iggeres HaT’shuva, Chapter 1.